 Depending on the design and number of presentations in a given session, each presenter will likely have about 10–15 minutes for presentation.
 We encourage engaging, graphics-rich presentations that highlight key policy issues and invite discussion; this is not a traditional academic conference.

 Given that this is an interdisciplinary and international conference, participants are encouraged to draw on their own disciplinary or local norms and standards for paper length and format.
 However, the recommended maximum length is 6,000 words.
 The scientific quality of your paper is most important.
 Papers should include a title, information on the authors and their affiliations, and an abstract (max.
 250 words).
 References should follow the Harvard style of referencing.

 When drafting the paper, please keep in mind the themes of the conference.

 Please note that the deadline for submission of full papers is 31 August 2018.
 Submitted papers will be considered for a journal Special Issue.

 When will I know what day and time I will present?

-The draft programme will indicate the speakers for each conference session.
+The draft programme, which will be made available in early summer, will indicate the speakers for each conference session.
 The precise timing of individual presentations may be subject to adjustment up to the start of the conference in order to accommodate last-minute changes.